How to auto populate other cells when selecting values in Excel drop down list?

 1. Select a blank cell that you want to auto populate the corresponding value.

-Note: In the formula, the B16 is the cell contains the drop down list, and B8:C14 is the cell range that includes the drop down list data and the auto-populate data, and the number 2 indicates the column number which the populated value locates in based on the specified cell range.
-For example, if the returned value locates in the third column of your range, please change the 2 to 3.
+Note: In the formula, the D2 is the drop down list CELL, A2:B8 is the table range includes the lookup value and the results, and the number 2 indicates the column number which the results locate.
+For example, if the results locate in the third column of your table range, please change the 2 to 3.
 You can change the variable values in the formula based on your needs.

-3. From now on, when you select a name in the drop down list, the cell D16 will be auto-populated with a specific score based on the cell range B9:C14.
+3. From now on, when you select a name in the drop down list, E2 will be auto-populated with a specific score.

 You can easily populate other values based on drop-down list selection without remembering formulas with the Look for a value in list formula of Kutools for Excel.

-1).
-In the Table_array box, select the table which contains the drop-down list values and populated values.
+- In the Table_array box, click the button to select the table range which contains the lookup value and the result value;